andrewblance/website-generator/content/post/02-binary/index.md

 ## Binary

 Binary is something that is not necessary to know when doing modern, high-level programming.
 The 6502 can do many operations (add, subtracting, moving things in memory) for which you do not need to understand how binary works as well.
 However, other operations we might like to do, such as multiplication and divide, are not things the 6502 can do natively.
 We need to create these functions ourselves.
 This will require some understanding of the intricacies of binary calculation.
-At a very minimum being familiar reading binary numbers and with terms like bit, byte and nibble will be useful to understand generally how the 6502 operates.
 Not least because internally, the 6502 will represent everything in the form of binary.
 We saw this when we discussed how the processor will try to "translate" everything down to binary patterns.
+At a very minimum being familiar reading binary numbers and with terms like bit, byte and nibble will be useful to understand generally how the 6502 operates.
 Luckily though for us, binary is intuitive and fun.

 As of right now, the only practical way to store data in electronics is in a form of two-state logic.
 Something can either be "On" or "Off", "True" or "False".
 In a computer a singular binary digit, the most basic way to store information is called a *bit*.
 A bit can either be a ```1``` or a ```0```.
 Data in a computer is stored in groups of bits.
-In many cases, such as the 6502, the prefered way is in a group of eight (something like ```0001 0101```.
+In many cases, such as the 6502, the prefered way is in a group of eight (something like ```0001 0101```).
 This is called a *byte*.
 We can also have a smaller grouping of four bits called a *nibble* (lol).

 To adequately represent numeric data a few cases need to be looked at.
 Firstly, we will begin with unsigned binary.
 The eight bits ( $$b$$ ) of one byte will be represented as:

 $$b_{7}b_{6}b_{5}b_{4}b_{3}b_{2}b_{1}b_{0}$$

-Here, the right most bit represents 2^0^, the next one to the left is 2^1^, then 2^2^, and so on.
+We count the bits from right to left, indexing from 0.
+Each bit can be seen as being related to a binary number.
+The right most bit represents 2^0^, the next one to the left is 2^1^, then 2^2^, and so on.
 It will therefore be useful to remember the powers of 2, which are:

 $$ 2^7 = 128,\;2^6 = 64,\;2^5 = 32,\;2^4 = 16,\;2^3 = 8,\;2^2 = 4,\;2^1 = 2,\;2^0 = 1 $$